Ford Puma ST Review & Prices

 In town

-Let’s start with the positives.
-The 1.5-litre engine’s manual gearbox is light and easy to use in town, but the 1.0-litre’s automatic will make town driving much easier.
-You get good visibility all around, even if the rear window is a bit small, and the Puma’s small dimensions make it easy to dart in and out of small gaps.
+You get good visibility all around, even if the rear window is a bit small, and the Puma’s dinky dimensions make it easy to dart in and out of small gaps.
 All-round parking sensors are standard-fit to make parking a breeze, too.

 On the motorway

-These complaints about the comfort levels are less obvious on the motorway, where the Puma ST settles a bit more.
-The responsive steering can make it difficult to relax on a longer journey but it’s a minor issue.
+Things settle down slightly on the motorway, where the Puma ST is (ever so slightly) less jiggly and jostly.
+The responsive steering can make it difficult to relax on a longer journey, but it’s a minor issue.

-Otherwise, it’s perfectly acceptable at higher speeds.
-The ST is far from the last word in refinement, but for a small, sporty SUV it’s good enough.
-There’s a bit more tyre roar than the regular Puma because of those big alloy wheels and low profile tyres, but it’s unlikely to be enough to put you off.
+It’s far from the last word in refinement, but for a small, sporty SUV it’s good enough.
+There’s certainly more tyre roar than the regular Puma because of those big alloy wheels and low profile tyres, but it’s unlikely to be enough to put you off.

 On a twisty road